ScavBob/pseu2code/README.md

 ## Introduction
 Pseu2Code is a program that helps developing algorithms.
 Pseu2Code helps the user organize his alghorithm into smaller more workable chunks.
 Our vision is to help users break complex alghoritms into smaller problems and solving them one at a time.
 After that, the users are given the opportunity of extracting the source code (of the chosen programming language) with their algorithm written as comments.

+## Contribution
+This project is forked by the first uploader but the entire project was created by a five man group.

 ## License
     Copyright (C) 2018  scavbob